kamalmarhubi/website/_drafts/kubernetes-api-server.markdown

 Excellent!

-# The kubectl command line client
+# The Kubernetes command line client: kubectl

 While it's great to know that the API server speaks a fairly intelligible REST dialect, talking to it directly with `curl` and using `jq` to filter the